QiaoXiao7282/DSN/Readme.md

-# Sparse Network for Time Series Classification: Learning What to “See”
+# Dynamic Sparse Network for Time Series Classification: Learning What to “See”

 This is the offical implementation for the paper titled Dynamic Sparse Network for Time Series Classification: Learning What to “See”.